influxdata/k8s-kapacitor-autoscale/README.md

 At that point you should see multiple app pods while still only seeing one Kapacitor pod.

 There are several ways to generate HTTP requests, use a tool you are comfortable with.
-If you do not already have a favorite HTTP load generation tool may we recommend [hey](https://github.com/rakyll/hey).
+If you do not already have a favorite HTTP load generation tool we recommend [hey](https://github.com/rakyll/hey).
-We also provide a simple script `ramp.sh` that uses `hey` to slowly ramp traffic up and then back down.
+We also provide a simple script [`ramp.sh`](https://github.com/influxdata/k8s-kapacitor-autoscale/blob/master/ramp.sh) that uses `hey` to slowly ramp traffic up and then back down.

 Install `hey` before running `ramp.sh`: